Stratio/ingestion/doc/src/site/sphinx/configuration.rst

     a.sinks.cassandraSink.channel=cassandraChan

-Each different component have specific configuration so if you need to configure any flume component you can check the flume reference guide (https://flume.apache.org/FlumeUserGuide.html) or if is about any specific Ingestion component you can check the README.md file of the proper component in the repository .
+Each different component have specific configuration so if you need to configure any flume component you can check the flume reference guide (https://flume.apache.org/FlumeUserGuide.html) or if is about any specific Ingestion component you can check the README.md file of the proper component in the repository.

 To run a specific agent, usually in the bin directory you can find a shell script with name run_flume.sh which start the agent.
 In this shell script you can pass the needed parameters by agent.
 Example:

 ::